 Sunday hunting bans are one of the last remaining examples of the puritanical blue laws that were initially designed to encourage church attendance.
 At the time when these restrictions were first put in place, other activities that were illegal on Sundays included: opening a store for business, drinking alcoholic beverages, and tilling your fields.
 Today, most blue laws have been repealed; however, Sunday hunting restrictions in some capacity remain in 11 states while 3 states prohibit it .

 Sunday hunting bans are one of the last remaining examples of the puritanical blue laws that were initially designed to encourage church attendance.
 At the time when these restrictions were first put in place, other activities that were illegal on a Sunday included opening a store for business, drinking alcoholic beverages, and tilling your fields.
-Today, most of the blue laws have been repealed; however, Sunday hunting restrictions remain in 11 states.
-Three states (ME, MA, and PA) either severely restrict or completely ban Sunday hunting.
+Today, most of the blue laws have been repealed; however, Sunday hunting restrictions remain in 10 states.
+Two states (ME and MA) either severely restrict or completely ban Sunday hunting.
 Maryland, for example, allows Sunday hunting in select counties, but restrictions remain for much of the state.

 Immense progress was made in West Virginia and North Carolina in 2017, lifting many of the prior bans and restrictions on Sunday hunting.
 West Virginia passed SB 345 which allows for Sunday hunting on private land statewide.
 Prior to this legislation, hunting was only permitted on Sundays in select counties.
-In North Carolina, H 640 (The Outdoor Heritage Act) was passed in 2015 and allowed hunters to use firearms throughout most of the day in most counties.
-In 2017 HB 559 in North Carolina expanded the initial allowances granted in 2015 and will, “expand the use of firearms for hunting of wild animals and upland game birds on Sunday and allow hunting of migratory birds on Sunday.”
+In North Carolina, HB 640 (The Outdoor Heritage Act) was passed in 2015 and allowed hunters to use firearms throughout most of the day in most counties.
+In 2017, North Carolina further expanded Sunday hunting allowances including transferring regulatory authority for public lands Sunday hunting to the North Carolina Wildlife Resources Commission.
+In 2018, West Virginia repealed the prohibition against Sunday hunting on public lands.
 These are steps in the right direction for lifting the unnecessary and antiquated bans on Sunday hunting throughout the country.

 Points of Interest